 Au-ICP21 is a package of fire assay with an ICP-AES analysis.
-ME-MS61m is a package of a 4-acid digestion process with an ICP-MS analysis.
+ME-MS61 is a package of a 4acid digestion process with an ICP-MS analysis.
+Package ME-MS61m includes analysis of Hg, which is used for the exploration drillholes.
 The Periodic table of elements in Table 6 show which elements (marked in yellow) are assayed for at the Kankberg mine.
 Results are available in the drilling database, held in acQuireTM software.